On the Calendar

 - International Services.
 The American Red Cross is part of the world’s largest humanitarian network with 13 million volunteers in 187 countries.
 The ARC helps respond to disasters, build safer communities, and educate future humanitarians.
 Each year, more than 100 million people on average are helped across the globe.

 The U.S. Congress established National Poison Prevention Week in September 1961.
-National Poison Prevention Week is recognized the third week in March each year, designed to highlight the dangers of poisonings and how to prevent them.
+National Poison Prevention Week is recognized the third full week in March each year, designed to highlight the dangers of poisonings and how to prevent them.

 According to the Poison Prevention Week Council, each year more than 2 million poisonings are reported in the United States.
 About 90 percent of these poisonings occur in the home.
 The majority of non-fatal poisonings occur in children younger than six years old.
 And, poisonings are one of the leading causes of death among adults.